 Poorly implemented solutions

 We did finally pass guidance to allow Accessory Dwelling Units on existing properties.
-However, this was done incentivizing new structures over maintaining existing footprints with additions to existing structures.
+However, this was done with incentives to do so as separate structures.
 Every new structure increases runoff and exacerbates the flooding we are already seeing throughout lower areas in Alexandria.

-Simply providing housing, while necessary, doesn’t help solve the problem.
+Simply providing housing, while necessary, doesn’t help solve the root problem.
 But by allowing those living in affordable housing to build equity over time, they would more easily be able to create generational wealth and ultimately to buy their own home and no longer need rely on affordable housing.
-Come back shortly as we outline more details.